-The Cost-Effective Way to Make Your Buildings More Energy Efficient
+The Easy and Cost-Effective Way to Increase Your Property Value

 If you’ve ever gotten an estimate for replacement windows, you know that the project – particularly in larger buildings – can be really expensive.
 And the payback takes too long to justify the cost.

 Yet, poorly insulated windows can account for 10% to 25% of your total heating/cooling charges because your HVAC systems have to work that much harder to maintain consistent, comfortable temperatures.

 Beyond simple matters of cost, windows are character-defining features of most buildings.
 Everything from their size, placement, proportional relationship to the wall space, style, and materials contribute to how a building looks and feels.
 The ability to retain this existing character is often a paramount concern when attempting to maximize the long-term value of your investment.

 WexEnergy’s patented WindowSkin™ is the easy solution to this problem – a solution that delivers a much higher return on investment than replacement windows.